joshukraine/dotfiles/README.md

 # My Dotfiles

 These are the dotfiles and general preferences I use on my primary machine running Mac OS X, currently 10.10 Yosemite.
-The `setup-mac.sh` script is very specific to OS X.
+The `setupmac` script is very specific to OS X.

 **Running Linux?
 Check out my [linux branch](https://github.com/joshukraine/dotfiles/tree/linux).**